Yes, this post describes how to easily build an emergency outfit, but I thought about calling it “Never make your family late again.”

 - Images and Clothing Sources for My Emergency Outfit

-Why I Need an Emergency Outfit
+Why We All Need an Emergency Outfit

 It begins with a one-year-old’s birthday party.
 I pick out a vintage polka dot skirt and white tee and it is ready-to-go, in the closet.